The ultimate VR, AR, MR guide

 Another option is the Optinvent ORA-X as smart headphones featuring a retractable AR display.

-The ANTVR MIX is also a crowdfunding campaign which was successful in raising the funding and aims to offer a tethered AR device with some VR capabilities.
+The ANTVR MIX is also a crowdfunding campaign that was successful in raising funding and aims to offer a tethered AR device with some VR capabilities.

 What is Mixed Reality (MR)?

-Mixed Reality removes the boundaries between real and virtual world using occlusion: the computer-generated objects can be visibly obscured by objects in the physical environment from the user’s point of view.
+Mixed Reality removes the boundaries between the real and virtual world using occlusion: the computer-generated objects can be visibly obscured by objects in the physical environment from the user’s point of view.

 Examples of MR devices

 MR devices constantly scan a real-world environment to enable mixed reality experiences.
 This is needed to seamlessly place digital information within a user’s real world and allow users to interact with these computer-generated objects.
 There are far fewer mixed reality headsets available compared to augmented reality and virtual reality headsets.

 The Microsoft HoloLens is untethered and doesn’t require any external power to run.
 It includes 3 distinct types of sensors and 5 cameras to offer mixed reality.
 The HoloLens has a limited FOV of 50 degrees.

-Magic Leap is developing one of the most talked about mixed reality headsets, Magic Leap One, and it is still under development.
-Backed by massive technology companies such Google and Qualcomm, it aims to project light straight into the user’s retina through a digital light field.
-It is backed to be a game changer when it is released.
+Magic Leap is developing one of the most talked-about mixed reality headsets, Magic Leap One, and it is still under development.
+Backed by massive technology companies such as Google and Qualcomm, it aims to project the light straight into the user’s retina through a digital light field.
+It is backed to be a game-changer when it is released.

 Other MR devices